The Mental Health Tribunal

 What to expect at a Mental Health hearing

-The South London and Maudsley NHS Foundation Trust in conjunction with HMCTS have produced a video on the user-experience for a typical mental health tribunal.
-The video can be viewed online (external link)..
+The South London and Maudsley NHS Foundation Trust in conjunction with HMCTS have produced a video on the user-experience for a typical mental health tribunal which can be viewed online.